hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-Introduction.md

 </span>

 <span class='pquote'>
-    Boost your data sciences skills.
+    Boost your data science skills.
 Learn linear algebra.
 </span>

 I'd like to introduce a series of blog posts and their corresponding Python Notebooks gathering notes on [the Deep Learning Book](http://www.deeplearningbook.org/){:target="_blank"} from Ian Goodfellow, Yoshua Bengio, and Aaron Courville (2016).
 The aim of these notebooks is to help beginners/advanced beginners to grasp linear algebra concepts underlying deep learning and machine learning.
-Acquiring these skills can boost your ability to understand and apply various data sciences algorithms.
-In my opinion, it is one of the bedrock of machine learning, deep learning and data sciences.
+Acquiring these skills can boost your ability to understand and apply various data science algorithms.
+In my opinion, it is one of the bedrock of machine learning, deep learning and data science.

 These notes cover the chapter 2 on Linear Algebra.
 I liked this chapter because it gives a sense of what is most used in the domain of machine learning and deep learning.
 It is thus a great syllabus for anyone who want to dive in deep learning and acquire the concepts of linear algebra useful to better understand deep learning algorithms.